Metropolitan-Council/metc-asim-model/README.md

 4. Navigate to the metc-asim-model folder, download the inputs from the project Sharepoint site, they should be placed in Input_2022 in the metc-asim-model folder.
 Inside the Input_2022 folder, there should be nine subfolders.

+5. Copy contributed executables to source\Visualizer\Contrib

-5. Create the Anaconda environment: `conda env create --name asim131 --file https://raw.githubusercontent.com/Metropolitan-Council/metc-asim-model/refs/heads/develop/source/environment.yml`
+6. Create the Anaconda environment: `conda env create --name asim131 --file https://raw.githubusercontent.com/Metropolitan-Council/metc-asim-model/refs/heads/develop/source/environment.yml`

-6. Copy the set_parameters_template.bat file to set_parameters.bat.
+7. Copy the set_parameters_template.bat file to set_parameters.bat.
 Edit the paths in the file as appropriate (R, python, model paths)

-7. Switch to the Anaconda environment: `conda activate asim131`
+8. Switch to the Anaconda environment: `conda activate asim131`

-8. Run the model with the batch file `met_council_model.bat`
+9. Run the model with the batch file `met_council_model.bat`

 ## More Information